What is financial planning?

 - sitting with an accountant to figure out how to reduce your taxes each year

-Financial success might come from a combination of all these things but it’s not any of these thing on their own.
+Financial success might come from a combination of all these things but it’s not any of these things on their own.
 Financial planning is about developing and implementing good, sound, healthy financial habits for the future.

-Financial Planning is simple, not easy
+Financial planning is simple, not easy

 Financial success is actually quite simple and you probably already know everything you need to know to make it happen: